ShwartzAdam/EX2_ML_FOOTBALL/README.md

 image: ![](Rplot02.png)

 ##Conclusions
-1. The home team usually wins the game, you can see in the density graph of final results the density on home team (2) is higher.
+1. The home team usually wins the game, you can see in the density graph of final results that the density on home team (2) is higher.
-2. Mostly in Halftime score , the home team leads and symmetrically have a similar chance of a draw.
+2. Mostly in Halftime score , the home team leads and symmetrically have a similar chance of a tie.
 This implies that the chances of the away team to lead in first half are significantly lower.

-Summary: Home teams have more confidence during the game and away team getting tie result on the first half is a good result for the next half of the game.
+Summary: Home teams have more confidence during the game.
+Away team getting tie result on the first half is a good result for the next half of the game.